Nurmedovv/WEB---development/README.md

 # WEB---development
-This project is a storage for my university projects.
+This repository is a storage for my university projects.